razxor/bootcamp-assignment-2/README.md

 - JavaScript

 ## Live Link
-You can check out the live version of the website here: [https://razxor.github.io/bootcamp-assignment-2/](#)
+You can check out the live version of the website here: [Vegan Food Website](https://razxor.github.io/bootcamp-assignment-2/)